 Are creators the next founders?

 The creators are creating not only a simple blog or a YouTube channel to support them with an income source.
 They are creating an entrepreneurial journey too.
 With an entrepreneurial attitude, the creators are creating value.

 Each success of a creator brings many things.
 A creator who has grown offers jobs and provides opportunities to other people.
 A creator is running an organisation supported by many individuals.

 For example, a YouTube channel requires videographers, technicians, writers and digital professionals.
 This provides employment opportunities and in turn, is good for the economy.

 The creator economy in the future will be one of the sectors that will be pushing the country‘s economy.
 Many creators have gone on to establish businesses.
 With their personal brand gaining recognition creators have launched product lines.

 With the launch of such businesses, it has only added to more people benefiting.
-Creators are not only creating content but there also creating businesses.
+Creators are not only creating content but also creating businesses.
 Content creation is a way of generating revenue.

 Creators are lured into creating content hoping to generate revenue in the future.
 The creators do work for recognition, the ultimate goal is to create revenue sources for them.
 Many creators have started and sustained their businesses.
-Even some have sold their creator of business – such as blogs and YouTube channels – to other people.
+Even some have sold their creators of business – such as blogs and YouTube channels – to other people.